Clinical trials indicate ibudilast could be effective in slowing the advancement of brain atrophy in progressive multiple sclerosis patients.

 Other factors that contribute to increased brain atrophy in people living with MS include heart disease, hypertension, and level of education.
 Those with higher education are at less risk of brain atrophy.

-Brain atrophy can cause cognitive decline, a major disabling result of MS. About half of patients with multiple sclerosis exhibit cognitive impairment that negatively affects their quality of life.
+Brain atrophy can cause cognitive decline, a major disabling result of MS. About

 There’s some evidence that patients can do intellectual enrichment exercises to help prevent brain atrophy.